MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-pol-standard-audit-file-saf.md

 - **P_19A** indicates the provision of the act was issued on the basis of which the taxpayer applies tax exemption.
 - **P_19B** indicates the provision of Directive 2006/112/EC, which exempts the supply of goods or such services from such tax.
-- **P_19C** indicates another legal basis that the supply of goods or services benefits from the exemption.
+- **P_19C** indicates that the supply of goods or services benefits from the exemption on another legal basis.

 Specify as the last condition in the list, an **Inne** or **Other** result with the value **Not blank** in the **Tax exempt code** column.